Kim Dotcom: Germany

-As a teenager, Schmitz acquired a reputation in his native Germany after saying that he had bypassed the security of NASA, the Pentagon and Citibank under the name of Kimble, derived from Richard Kimble, a character in the 1963 TV series The Fugitive.
+As a teenager, Schmitz acquired a reputation in Germany after saying that he had bypassed the security of NASA, the Pentagon and Citibank under the name of Kimble, derived from Richard Kimble, a character in the 1963 TV series The Fugitive.
 Some of these hacks are disputed.
 He also stated that he had hacked corporate PBX systems in the United States and said he was selling the access codes.